Large Language Model for Qualitative Research -- A Systematic Mapping Study: Systematic Mapping Study (SMS)

 \subsection{Results}

-During the analysis of the studies, it was found that 5 out of the 7 included works (approximately 71.4\%) were published in 2024, while the remaining 2 were published in 2023.
-These data highlight the recent nature of the topic related to the evaluation of the use of LLMs for qualitative analysis, while also reflecting the growing interest of the scientific community and the increase in the number of publications on the subject.\\
+The analysis revealed that 75\% of the included studies (6 out of 8) were published in 2024, with the remaining two in 2023.
+This reflects the recent emergence of LLMs in qualitative analysis and the growing interest of the scientific community in this field.

+Regarding publication venues, most studies were concentrated in healthcare, education, and cultural studies, with no works identified in Software Engineering (SE).
+This gap is notable given the potential of LLMs to assist in SE tasks such as requirements engineering and user feedback analysis.
+A possible reason for this absence is the early-stage adoption of LLMs in SE.
+Future research could explore their integration in SE-specific venues, assessing their impact on traditionally manual processes.\\

 \textbf{RQ1: What is the context in which LLMs have been applied to support qualitative analysis?}